-Many of these cases have involved a truck or tractor-trailer accidents.
-A tractor-trailer or “big rig” is a truck wherein the tractor portion of the truck pulls the cargo portion or trailer.
-These large vehicles are on our highways and roads 24/7, and accidents involving tractor-trailers are on the rise.
-In 2017, the Ohio State Highway Patrol reported that heavy truck accidents made up 11% of all motor vehicle fatalities, and there has been a 9% increase in heavy truck-related deaths since 2013.
-The injured party needs to be represented by experienced trial lawyers who know what to look for, in this particular area of law, and know how to achieve the best result for the injured party.
+A tractor-trailer or “big rig” is a truck wherein the tractor portion of the vehicle pulls the cargo portion or trailer.
+Since these large vehicles are on our highways and roads 24/7, of course, accidents involving tractor-trailers are rising.
+In 2017, the Ohio State Highway Patrol reported that heavy truck accidents made up 11% of motor vehicle fatalities.
+Additionally, there has been a 9% increase in deaths resulting from commercial vehicles since 2013.
+The injured party needs to be represented by experienced trial lawyers who have experience dealing with trucking companies.
+You want a lawyer who knows the legal process and achieves the best result for the injured party.

 We proudly serve the following communities throughout Central and Southeastern Ohio: